lordniss/python_hookingMacro_win32/README.md

-# python_hookingMacro_win32
+#python_hookingMacro_win32

-python module by tkinter and win32
+- python module by tkinter and ctype win32 for Windows

-en:
+###[Main Contents]

+1. Hooking Keyboard and Mouse by ctype and win32

+2. Macro Replay for Keyboard Event/DirectX Event

+3. Tkinter Textview_only Window

+####en description:

 use tkinter for GUI